 - These goods are not margin goods and new or nearly new means of transport such as cars and motorcycles.
 Nor are they ‘assembly goods deliveries’, such as sun blinds.

 Is it a matter of distance selling?
 Then you may be able to use the Union scheme or the Import scheme.
 It allows you to declare your distance sales in the European Union in your own country.
-If you do not use any of the schemes, you have to register at the Tax and Customs Administration Department of International Issues.
+If you do not use any of the schemes, you have to register at the Tax Administration Department of International Issues.